Nominations Invited for AHA Offices, Terms Beginning January 2022

-Under the AHA constitution and bylaws (Article VIII, Section 1; Article IX; and Bylaws 11 and 12), the executive director invites all members of the Association to submit to him, on or before January 6, 2020, recommendations for the following offices:
+Under the AHA constitution and bylaws (Article VIII, Section 1; Article IX; and Bylaws 11 and 12), the executive director invites all members of the Association to submit, on or before January 4, 2021, recommendations for the following offices:

-Vice President, Research Division (member of the Council, oversight of the division)
+Vice President, Teaching Division (member of the Council, oversight of the division)

 Nominating Committee, three positions (nominations for all elective posts)

-Committee on Committees, one position (nominations for large number of Association committees, including book awards and prizes; member begins serving immediately after election)
+Committee on Committees, two positions (nominations for large number of Association committees, including book awards and prizes; member begins serving immediately after election)

 Unless otherwise indicated, terms expire in January of the listed year.